MrHands/uttl-buildout/uttl/buildout/vswhere/README.md

 Path to the Visual Studio installation directory.

-`product-path`
+`tool-path`

-Path to the executable for the Visual Studio IDE.
+Path to the executable used for running Visual Studio commands.

 `vcvars-path`